Telicent-io/telicent-core-charts/charts/telicent-core/charts/document-pipeline/README.md

 ### *Content Extractor*

 The *Content Extractor* is responsible for extracting information from the ingested documents.
-The application settings are defined within the 'topic' key
+The application settings are defined within the 'topics' key

+### *Content Extractor* Application Parameters - Topics

 | Name                                  | Description                                                                          | Value                         |
 | ------------------------------------- | ------------------------------------------------------------------------------------ | ----------------------------- |